Muzammil-Riaz/Cypress_anova_project/README.md

 * Test cases for API Automation are present in anovatestAPI_spec.js.
 * Test cases for UI Automation are present in anovatestUI_spec.js.
 * Also install the xpath plugin for cypress, because there are few xpaths used in these automation scripts.
+* You can check the results of every test case from the screenshots present inside Results folder.